SCHOOL HEALTH CENTRE

 The school Health Centre is a well equipped, self contained, eleven bedded unit.
 It is staffed by experienced, qualified nurses who provide twenty-four hour cover, seven days a week during term time.

-All parents or guardians are expected to complete a medical questionnaire about their child before the child starts as a pupil.
+All parents or guardians are expected to complete a medical questionnaire about their child before the child starts as a student.
 It is vital for the child's health and welfare that we know all past and present medical history including allergies, hospital referrals, hospital admissions, hospital treatment, behavioural problems, child guidance referrals, bet wetting etc.

 It is also important that you provide us with a complete list of vaccinations that your child has received, and that you have signed the relevant consent forms.